Scientific Research on Blockchain Technology for the Benefit of Society

 Research projects

-The BRL is carrying out a series of research projects, some of which are listed here.
+The Blockchain Research Lab is carrying out a series of research projects, some of which are listed here.
 The primary goal is to explore the implications of blockchain technology for society and to identify potentials, obstacles and recommendations for action.

 If you are interested in a joint project or exchange with us, we look forward to hearing from you.